 Surface Processing

 The surfaces of the test specimens were prepared using different grit sand papers and manually polishing the specimen to the desired state.
 Using the sand paper proved to be effective but time consuming.
 The process was also not uniform; it was difficult to produce the same texture throughout the test material.
 The inconsistent texture of the test materials affected the results of the experiment.
 Also while polishing a test sample using grit of 600, I noticed a discoloration in the material.
 During polishing the test material became darker.
 This also affected my results due to more energy being absorbed by the darker material.
 The test material polished with 600 grit, SP600, was considered an outlier.
 All test materials were weighed after polishing.
-1. Was SP600 the designation of a test sample, or was SP600 a grit of sandpaper?
-2. Are you able to estimate or quantify the effect if the inconsistent texture on the test results?
-3. What might you do in future tests to minimize or eliminate the inconsistency?

 Surface Measurements